Minimum Language Requirements for Express Entry

 - TCF Canada: Test de connaissance du français

-The minimum language requirements for CEC depends on the NOC level of the applicant’s job experience.
+The minimum language requirements for CEC depend on the NOC level of the applicant’s job experience.
 For your information, NOC refers to the Canadian National Occupational Classification system.
 Simply put, NOC divides jobs into several Skill Types and Skill Levels, also known as NOC Matrix.
 If you want to know more about NOC, read the following article:

 For this article, consider the following NOC levels: